umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/postman-setup-swagger.md

 9. Any other field should either be empty or auto-filled by default.
 10. Click **Save**.

-* Click on **Get New Access Token**.
-Then a window will popup to authenticate into the Backoffice.
-Follow the given instructuction to **Open in Postman**.
+11. Click on **Get New Access Token**.
+A window appears to authenticate into the Backoffice.
+Follow the given instruction to **Open in Postman**.
 * Then in Postman you will see a new **Manage access tokens** window.
 Click **Use Token**.

 # Get a token for a new user